snippets-corp/snippets/README.md

 <img src="./assets/snippetsMainPage.png" />

 This application utilizes React, Node, and SQL databases.
 The dashboard consist of a feed that updates automatically every time a post is added.
+Every post includes a title as well as a description which appears when you hover your mouse over the post.
 Plus, there is light and dark mode!

 <img src="./assets/SnippetsDarkMode.png" />